kaby76/Trash/src/trquery/readme.md

 ## Details

+If '-c' option specified, read commands from the file.
+Otherwise, the command line args contain the commands.

 For all commands, an XPath expression defines where an operation occurs.
 Commands are executed in order as they appear.
 The advantage of this command is that the parse tree does not have be re-read or written after